tokamak-network/tonstarter-contracts/docgen/docs/stake/Stake1Logic.md

 - `_layer2`: the layer2 address in Tokamak

+- `stakeAmount`: the amount that stake to layer2

 ###### Stake1Logic-tokamakRequestUnStaking-address-address-uint256-

 ## Function `tokamakRequestUnStaking(address _stakeContract, address _layer2, uint256 amount)`

-Requests unstaking in tokamak's layer2
+Requests unstaking the amount WTON in tokamak's layer2

 ### Parameters: